cucumber-attic/website/apps/dynamic/views/_posts/announcing-cucumber-jvm-4-0-0.md

 documentation for each runner on how to enable this[2][3][4].
 This was made possible by some serious help from Kiel Boatman.
 Thanks!

-While executing in parallel each thread will have it's own seperate test context.
+While executing in parallel each thread will have it's own separate test context.
 If you are currently using static variables to share state between steps please refactor to using dependency injection first.